 > This extension will not increase the tax rate above the present maximum rate of $10 per year per $100,000 of assessed valuation (i.e., a home assessed at $400,000 will pay $40 per year).

 Use of Funds:

-• The Park Advisory Committee will provide citizen oversight to monitor
+> The Park Advisory Committee provides citizen oversight to monitor all bond expenditures.

 EXIT POLL - Voting Results